 She worked for AFP's Kabul bureau for two years, covering the Fall of the country in 2021, before returning to freelancing.

-Her work has since been published in outlets such as TIME Magazine, The Washington Post, The New York Times, The Wall Street Journal, Die Zeit, Guardian, Figaro, and others.
-She is a regular contributor to Getty Images.
+Her stories and pictures have since been published in outlets such as TIME Magazine, The Washington Post, The New York Times, The Wall Street Journal, Le Monde, Die Zeit, Guardian, Figaro, and others.

 A series she produced on the experience of girlhood across Afghanistan was awarded the UNICEF Photo of the Year Award in 2025.